Pronucleus

-The appearance of two pronuclei is the first sign of successful fertilization as observed during in vitro fertilisation, and is usually observed 18 hours after insemination or intracytoplasmic sperm injection (ICSI).
-The zygote is then termed a two-pronuclear zygote (2PN).
-Two-pronuclear zygotes transitioning through 1PN or 3PN states tend to develop into poorer-quality embryos than ones who remain 2PN throughout development, and may be significant in embryo selection in in vitro fertilisation (IVF).
+The presence of two pronuclei serves as the initial indication of successful fertilization, often observed around 18 hours after insemination, or intracytoplasmic sperm injection (ICSI) during in vitro fertilization.
+At this stage, the zygote is termed a two-pronuclear zygote (2PN).
+Two-pronuclear zygotes transitioning through 1PN or 3PN states tend to yield poorer-quality embryos compared to those maintaining 2PN status throughout development, and this distinction may hold significance in the selection of embryos during in vitro fertilization (IVF) procedures.

 History

 The pronucleus was discovered the 1870s microscopically using staining techniques combined with microscopes with improved magnification levels.
 The pronucleus was originally found during the first studies on meiosis.
 Edouard Van Beneden published a paper in 1875 in which he first mentions the pronucleus by studying the eggs of rabbits and bats.
 He stated that the two pronuclei form together in the center of the cell to form the embryonic nucleus.
 Van Beneden also found that the sperm enters into the cell through the membrane in order to form the male pronucleus.
 In 1876, Oscar Hertwig did a study on sea urchin eggs because the eggs of sea urchins are transparent, so it allowed for much better magnification of the egg.
 Hertwig confirmed Van Beneden's finding of the pronucleus, and also found the formation of the female pronucleus involves the formation of polar bodies.